openid/fapi/Financial_API_WD_CIBA.md

 ## Introduction

 The [@!CIBA] specification introduces some new attack vectors not present in OAuth 2 redirect based flows.
-This profile aims to help implementers of [@!CIBA] for financial-grade APIs to reduce or eliminate these attack vectors.
+This profile aims to help implementers of [@!CIBA] for higher security needs to reduce or eliminate these attack vectors.
 There are however further security considerations that should be taken into account when implementing this specification.

 ## Authentication sessions started without a users knowledge or consent